-TAC by area-species TAC set for 2022 ICES advice basis ICES stock catch advice for 2023 (ton- nes) 10 ICES advice adjusted for - Third Country shares - Stock & TAC area mix- ing NGO recommendations on TACs and additional measures for 2023 Eastern Baltic cod (SDs 25-32) 11 595 t (by-catch only) Precautionary Approach 0 t n/a 12 0 t Increase monitoring and control on all vessels using active gears in all areas but prioritised in cod concentration areas, combining both REM and traditional controls.
+TAC by area-species TAC set for 2022 ICES advice basis ICES stock catch advice for 2023 (tonnes) ICES advice adjusted for - Third Country shares - Stock & TAC area mixing NGO recommendations on TACs and additional measures for 2023 Eastern Baltic cod (SDs 25-32) 595 t (by-catch only) Precautionary Approach 0 t n/a 0 t Increase monitoring and control on all vessels using active gears in all areas but prioritised in cod concentration areas, combining both REM and traditional controls.
 Introduce additional measures to avoid and minimise cod bycatches in any fisheries using active gears.
-Consider a full closure of the known spawning areas of EBC during the spawning period.13 Continue with recreational measures agreed for 2022.14
+Consider a full closure of the known spawning areas of EBC during the spawning period.
+13 Continue with recreational measures agreed for 2022.
+14 Western Baltic cod (SDs 22-24) 489 t (by- catch only) MSY Approach 943 t (this applies to the sum of commercial and n/a 0 t - All fisheries targeting cod must be stopped in 2023, both for commercial and recreational fishing.
+Our recommendation is based on WGBFAS recommending a zero catch advice

-10 For Baltic and Gulf of Finland salmon, we have interpreted ICES advice as the 'Commercial Landings' (the reported projected landings) of individual fish.
+&lt;sup>10 For Baltic and Gulf of Finland salmon, we have interpreted ICES advice as the 'Commercial Landings' (the reported projected landings) of individual fish.
 This is the 'Total Commercial Sea Catch' with deductions for the unreported, misreported (i.e., IUU) and unwanted catch (i.e. seal damage and discards), as estimated by ICES.

-11 ICES.
+ICES.
 2022.
 Cod (Gadus morhua) in subdivisions 24-32, eastern Baltic stock (eastern Baltic Sea).
 In Report of the ICES Advisory Committee, 2022.
-ICES Advice 2022, cod.27.24-32, https://doi.org/ 10.17895/ices.advice.19447874
+ICES Advice 2022, cod.27.24-32, https://doi.org/10.17895/ices.advice.19447874

-12 Deduct 5% Russian share from the advice for eastern Baltic cod.
+Deduct 5% Russian share from the advice for eastern Baltic cod.
 Deduct catches of eastern Baltic cod in SD 24 (i.e., those caught in the western Baltic cod TAC area).
 Not applicable with zero catch advice.